Fautino de los Santos: Milwaukee Brewers (2012)

-On July 28, 2012, De Los Santos was traded to the Milwaukee Brewers for catcher George Kottaras.
+On July 28, 2012, de los Santos was traded to the Milwaukee Brewers in exchange for catcher George Kottaras.

 San Diego Padres (2013)

+On February 6, 2013, de los Santos was claimed off waivers by the San Diego Padres.
+On May 11, de los Santos was designated for assignment following the promotion of Burch Smith.
+He cleared waivers and was placed on release waivers on May 14.
+De los Santos re-signed with the Padres on a minor league contract on May 25.
+He made two appearances down the stretch for the Triple-A Tucson Padres, logging an 0-1 record and 3.86 ERA with four strikeouts over 2 1/3 innings.
+De los Santos elected free agency following the season on November 4.

-On February 6, 2013, De Los Santos was claimed off waivers by the San Diego Padres.
-Later that year, he was one of 20 players named in connection to Biogenesis of America, who allegedly gave performance-enhancing drugs to professional players.
-On August 5, 2013, he agreed to a 50-game suspension for his role in the scandal while in Arizona recovering from right shoulder surgery.
+In 2013, de los Santos was one of 20 players named in connection to Biogenesis of America, who allegedly gave performance-enhancing drugs to professional players.
+On August 5, 2013, he agreed to a 50-game suspension for his role in the scandal while recovering from right shoulder surgery.